 R&D tax credit eligibility largely depends on whether the work you are conducting meets the criteria established by the IRS in its four-part test.
 While many states closely follow this criteria, there are differences, and Georgia businesses should review rules for the Georgia R&D tax credit.

 The R&D tax credit can be a lucrative incentive for innovative manufacturers.
 We will continue to monitor legislation that enhances this valuable incentive and keep you posted on developments.
-For more information, contact Smith & Howard at 404-874-6244 or fill out the form below.
+For more information, contact Smith and Howard at 404-874-6244 or fill out the form below.